 In a worrying statistic, it’s been reported that 59% of dogs in the UK are classified as overweight or obese.
-Overweight dogs can suffer from a range of conditions, such as osteoarthritis and diabetes, and cause them a significant amount of pain, with the extra strain on bones and joints.
+Overweight dogs can suffer from a range of conditions, such as osteoarthritis and diabetes, which can cause them a significant amount of pain, with the extra strain on bones and joints.

 However, like humans, exercise can help dogs significantly when it comes shedding excess weight and staying in shape, and Lulu, a six-year-old chocolate Labrador, is a great example of how exercise and the right care can transform a dog’s life.

 Lulu was handed into Edinburgh Dog and Cat Home in July 2018 with balding fur and bad ears, and very overweight.
 The Home’s staff quickly went to work and provided Lulu with all the veterinary care she needed.

 She was given regular medical baths, steroid ear drops and had two lumps removed from her body.
 She was also spayed and given all necessary vaccinations.
 Throughout her various treatments, the Home’s devoted kennel staff worked hard to reduce Lulu’s weight, often taking her for long walks on the beach and to a local nature reserve, where she could spend her days walking and running around the beautiful surroundings.
 During this time, one of the kennel staff members, Lucy, fell in love with her.
 Happily, Lucy rehomed Lulu in January this year and they have been inseparable ever since.

 The positive physical and mental health benefits for dogs — and their humans — is at the heart of a charity walk being held in Edinburgh and simultaneously across five other countries next month, which is also National Pet Month and Active Dog Month.